luigifab/translator/README.md

  * Configuration with `$updateTranslationOpenMageModule` in `translate.conf.php`
  * Run `php translate.php openmage-module`

 Read the examples in _translate.conf.php_ to write your own configuration.
-Be carefull, the _search_ option is not yet implemented.

 ### Translate plugin for [Redmine](https://github.com/redmine/redmine)

  * Configuration with `$updateTranslationRedminePlugin` in `translate.conf.php`
  * Run `php translate.php redmine-plugin`

 Read the examples in _translate.conf.php_ to write your own configuration.
-Be carefull, the _search_ option is not yet implemented.

 ### Translate program with gettext

  * Configuration with `$updateTranslationPo` in `translate.conf.php`
  * Run `php translate.php po`

 Read the examples in _translate.conf.php_ to write your own configuration.
-Be carefull, the _search_ option is not yet implemented.

 ### Translate website